bame1506/rootbeer1/README.md

 1. Clone the github repo to `rootbeer1/`
 2. `cd rootbeer1/`
-3. `ant jar`
-4. If JNI source-code was changed, then it is necessary to recompile the normally pre-compiled binaries:
+3. If JNI source-code was changed, then it is necessary to recompile the normally pre-compiled binaries:

        cd csrc
        ./compile_linux_x86